theFido/apish/README.md

 - `api.json` Is a JSON representation of the DSL, ideal to automate tasks like code generation where you can also define common elements.
-- `api-spec.json` Is a JSON representation of each API composed with teh common elements, ideal to produce final documentation formats like OpenAPI.
+- `api-spec.json` Is a JSON representation of each API composed with the common elements, ideal to produce final documentation formats like OpenAPI.

 🙊 Proudly written in [Rust](https://www.rust-lang.org) 🦀.